To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It is an unfortunate historical fact that the technical and vocational education today’s FET colleges provide was used for rehabilitative and ameliorative purposes for poor white males as far back as 1910 and for decades after that, too.

 Because of this, all races have long viewed vocational education as inferior in quality to university study.
-Unfortunately, this stigma still haunts these institutions today.

 But we in the FET college sector have to be the first ones to admit that the stigma is not attributable entirely to the course of history.
 The colleges also face a plethora of other challenges, but they are ones we feel the department of higher education and training is competently addressing.

 We have witnessed a series of the department’s initiatives, from the national skills summit in September 2010 that brought the whole sector together under one roof to debate its challenges and craft a way forward to the national skills accord signed by organised labour, business and community constituents.